magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/anchoring.md

 This alignment ensures _spatiotemporal coherence_; where all users see the same thing in the same place at the same time, creating a cohesive experience between digital and physical realities.

 In CSP, anchoring is used to bridge the physical-digital divide, making digital elements appear fixed in real-world locations.
-The precision, accuracy and stability opf anchors are critical in enabling collaborative AR applications where multiple users need a shared, unchanging view of digital content.
+The precision, accuracy and stability of anchors are critical in enabling collaborative AR applications where multiple users need a shared, unchanging view of digital content.

 ### Understanding Digital Coordinates and Transforms